House hippos remind us to check the facts

 Verify the source

-2. Read their Wikipedia page to see if: A) they’re real, and B) they have a good track record.
+Check Google or Wikipedia to see if the source is real and whether they have a good track record.

 Check other sources

 Do a search to see if other news outlets are reporting the same story.